 After building a jointer jig for table saws, you ought to know how to use it for jointing wood stock into a perfect square.
 First, position the piece you want to cut onto the clamps.
 If you made its pads adjustable during the DIY process, you could narrow or widen its grip to accommodate materials with distinct thicknesses.

 Once the stock is locked into the right position, start the saw to get the blade moving and give you the straight cut output you’re looking for.
-We don’t advise standing at the rear of the blade during the operation because that’s how kickback causes accidents.
+I don’t advise standing at the rear of the blade during the operation because that’s how kickback causes accidents.

 For cutting the opposite side of the board, you can get a perfectly square output by using the table saw rip fence and removing the jointer jig.